wawjr3d/jquery.autocomplete/README.md

 ##Thanks
-Susanne for early testing and folks at TheLadders for code reviewing early versions
+Susanne for early testing and folks at [TheLadders.com](http://www.theladders.com) for code reviewing early versions